AlfonsoG-dev/javaMysqlORM/README.md

 # Compile And Execute
 >- if you are not using vscode and need to compile the project with the `javac` CLI tool.
->- I include a `java-exe.ps1` shell script for powersehll.
+>- I include a `java-exe.ps1` shell script for powershell.

 ## PowerShell script for compile and execute.